aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xls-to-xps/_index.md

 ---
 title: C# XLS to XPS - XLS to XPS Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLS to XPS in C#.
-C# Convert XLS to XPS saveformat.
-C# XLS to XPS format.
-Save XLS to XPS C#.
+Convert XLS to XPS quickly and easily with Aspose.Cells.
+C# XLS to XPS.
+C# Save XLS to XPS.
+Save XLS as XPS using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLS to XPS in C#., C# XLS to XPS saveformat., XLS to XPS C#., C# Convert XLS to XPS]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLS to XPS in C#., Save XLS to XPS using C#., C# XLS to XPS saveformat., XLS to XPS Converter., C# Save XLS as XPS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}